PrestaShop/prestashop-specs/back-office/localization-currencies-list-add-edit.md

 ### Edit a currency

-All the inputs is full filled by saved data from the currency to be edited.
+All the inputs are full filled with saved data from the currency to be edited.
 So when the user edits the format, a pop-in will open in which the user can change the currency format.
-The symbol and its position on the price display can be edited with an text input for the symbol and through a radio button with 4 propositions:
+The symbol and its position on the price display can be edited with a text input for the symbol and through a radio button with 4 propositions:

 * just in front of the amount, X999.99
 * in front with a space between the symbol and the amount, X 999.99
 * just after the amount, 999.99X
-* ater the amount with a space between them, 999.99 X
+* after the amount with a space between them, 999.99 X

 _Pop-in full filled with the yen currency data._ ![Pop-in full filled with the yen currency data](../.gitbook/assets/edit_popin_edit_format_currency.png)

-The decimals and thousands separating format are defined by the CLDR, so for each language, the radio have an adapted the display.
+The decimals and thousands separating format are defined by the CLDR, so for each language, the radio has an adapted the display.
 Any updates on the symbol input will update the 4 propositions on the radio button.

 By clicking "Apply" on the popin, it will save the format currency and updates the language format table with the new format.